magarose/E-commerce/README.md

 # E- commerce
-E-commerce app using Mercado Libre APIs.
-Client folder made with React, and server folder made with Express.
+E-commerce app using Mercado Libre API.
+Client made with React, and server  made with Express.